-Eating chocolate cuts risk of heart diseaseAugust 31st, 2011 in Health
+Eating chocolate cuts risk of heart diseaseAugust 31, 2011 in Medicine & Health / Health

 (Medical Xpress) -- The researchers compiled a systematic review of seven studies using data from 114,000 patients and found that people who consumed the most chocolate had a 37 per cent lower risk of developing heart disease and a 29 per cent lower risk of suffering a stroke than those who consumed less chocolate.